• Skip to primary navigation

 Hilfiger said the rumor rumor hurt his heart and soul.
 As proof that he doesn’t have an issue with minorities, Hilfiger argued that he helped Russell Simmons and Sean Combs start their brands.

-Celebrity Designer Fashion Streetwear Tommy Hilfiger Wendy Williams
+Fashion Celebrity Designer Streetwear Tommy Hilfiger Wendy Williams

 What To Read Next